Metal Roofing

 a log cabin with a deep red metal roof.

-METAL ROOFING
+HISTORY OF METAL ROOFING

-TEMPORARY METAL ROOF OPTION
+TEMPORARY METAL ROOF OPTIONS

 While the earliest metal roofs were copper, many more options have evolved for people today when selecting metal roofs.
 So, let’s dive in and help you understand a bit more about what is on the market today.
 Metal roofing, as a whole, can be divided into two main categories: Permanent and Temporary.
 Temporary metal roofs typically come in two ways: